micmejia/bible-dump/NKJV/1 Kings/1 Kgs 1.md

 And King David said, "Call to me Zadok the priest, Nathan the prophet, and Benaiah the son of Jehoiada."
 So they came before the king.

 ###### 33
-The king also said to them, "Take with you the servants of your lord, and have Solomon my son ride on my own mule, and take him down to Gihon.[^i]
+The king also said to them, "Take with you the servants of your lord, and have Solomon my son ride on my own mule, and take him down to Gihon.

 ###### 34
-There let Zadok the priest and Nathan the prophet anoint him king over Israel; and blow the horn, and say, [^j]'_Long_ live King Solomon!'
+There let Zadok the priest and Nathan the prophet anoint him king over Israel; and blow the horn, and say, '_Long_ live King Solomon!'

 ###### 35
 Then you shall come up after him, and he shall come and sit on my throne, and he shall be king in my place.
 For I have appointed him to be ruler over Israel and Judah."